 D-alanine residues are important for various functions of LTA in different biological systems.
-In S. aureus the addition of D-alanine to the LTA chain is encoded by the dlt operon[8].
-LTA was extracted and purified from S. aureus SA113 $\Delta dltABCD$ and pre-incubated with washed human platelets.
+In S. aureus the addition of D-alanine to the LTA chain is encoded by the dlt operon [8].
+LTA was extracted and purified from S. aureus SA113 $\Delta dltABCD$ and preincubated with washed human platelets.
 LTA purified from S. aureus SA113 $\Delta dltABCD$ showed a significant reduction (c.
-60%) in its ability to inhibit the platelet aggregation (Fig. 3Ai), compared to LTA from the parental wild type strain (Fig. 3Aii).
-Activation of platelets by whole S. aureus $\Delta dltABCD$ was indistinguishable from the parent (results not shown), thus it appears that LTA needs to be released from S. aureus to exert its inhibitory effect.
+60%) in its ability to inhibit the platelet aggregation (Figure 3Ai), compared to LTA from the parental wild-type strain (Figure 3Aii).
+Activation of platelets by whole S. aureus $\Delta dltABCD$ was indistinguishable from the parent (results not shown); thus it appears that LTA needs to be released from S. aureus to exert its inhibitory effect.

-LTA inhibits [Ca2+] mobilization
+LTA Inhibits [Ca2+] Mobilization

-During the initial stages of platelet activation, intracellular calcium stores are mobilized to modulate downstream signalling.
-In order to further characterize the effect of LTA on platelets during the early stages of aggregation, an assay to determine intracellular calcium mobilisation and influx was performed.
-Platelets pre-incubated with LTA showed a significantly reduced ability to mobilise calcium when challenged with CRP-XL compared to a vehicle treated control (P<0.001) (Fig. 3Bi).
-Over the course of the assay this equated to a 70% reduction in intracellular calcium levels (Fig. 3Bii).
-Because of its reduced inhibitory potency, calcium release stimultad by LTA from SA113 $\Delta dltABCD$ was assayed.
-From the mean trace of fluorescence over the course of the experiment a repeatable difference was observed (Fig. 3Bi).
-The peak end point fluorescence caused by LTA derived from wild type and $\Delta dltABCD$ strains were significantly different (Fig. 3Bii).
+During the initial stages of platelet activation, intracellular calcium stores are mobilized to modulate downstream signaling.
+In order to further characterize the effect of LTA on platelets during the early stages of aggregation, an assay to determine intracellular calcium mobilization and influx was performed.
+Platelets preincubated with LTA showed a significantly reduced ability to mobilize calcium when challenged with CRP-XL compared to a vehicle treated control (P < .001; Figure 3Bi).
+Over the course of the assay this equated to a 70% reduction in intracellular calcium levels (Figure 3Bii).
+Because of its reduced inhibitory potency, calcium release stimulated by LTA from SA113 \(\Delta dltABCD\) was assayed.
+From the mean trace of fluorescence over the course of the experiment a repeatable difference was observed (Figure 3Bi).
+The peak end point fluorescence caused by LTA derived from wild-type and $\Delta dltABCD$ strains were significantly different (Figure 3Bii).